mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 {:toc}

 ## Introduction
 Optical systems like microscopes produce images that are not perfect but degraded by blur and noise.
-Technically, the blur is the result of a **convolution** of the "ideal" image with the so called point spread function.
+Technically, the blur is the result of a **convolution** of the "ideal" image with the so-called point spread function.

 The **point spread function (PSF)** is the 3D image produced by a point-like source.
-Its shape and size depends on the microscope type, wavelength, objective, refractive index of immersion and sample medium etc. The PSF can be measured experimentally with sub-resolution beads or be calculated.
+Its shape and size depend on the microscope type, wavelength, objective, refractive index of immersion and sample medium etc. The PSF can be measured experimentally with sub-resolution beads or be calculated.

 **Deconvolution** is an image restoration process that recovers an image which was degraded by convolution.
 It inverts the convolution process.
 For more details on deconvolution also see the [documentation from Huygens](https://svi.nl/Huygens-Deconvolution).